mr-strawberry66/notes/README.md

-# notes
+# Notes
-Repo for storing code for a notetaking app
+This repository is to house code used to run my note-taking application.